gsaple/dwm/README.md

   - unfortunately the height of the aforementioned rectangles seems to be font-size dependent (usually is 3, but sometimes 2 is better).
 #### patch
 - nerdfont is needed.
-- `stext` needs to be comma (`,`) seperated as the whole string will be splited using comma as a delimiter, e.g.
+- `stext` needs to be comma (`,`) separated as the whole string will be split using comma as a delimiter, e.g.
   ```
   xsetroot -name "$info4,$info3,$info2,$info1"
   ```